-Maine law, 38 M.R.S.A. §469 classifies all estuarine and marine waters lying within the boundaries of the State and which are not otherwise classified, which includes Frenchman Bay at the point of discharge, as Class SB waters.
+Maine law, 38 M.R.S.A. §469 classifies all estuarine and marine waters lying within the boundaries of the State and which are not otherwise classified, which includes the Atlantic Ocean at Frenchman Bay at the point of discharge, as Class SB waters.
 Maine law, 38 M.R.S.A. §465-B(2) describes the standards for Class SB waters as follows: